Thanks for subscribing!

-In this article, I’ll run you through a few of the business models you could use to start your own store, along with the pro’s and con’s of each method.
+In this article, I’ll run you through a few of the business models you could use to start an eBay store, along with the pro’s and con’s of each method.
 If you have any questions, make sure to leave a comment at the end and we’ll get back to you.
-By the end of it, you should have a good idea of how to make money on eBay.
+By the end of it, you should have a good idea of how to start an ebay store and make money on eBay.

 Dropshipping is a business model where you sell items directly from a retailer or supplier to a customer.
 By doing this, you never hold any stock yourself, but instead you become the middleman.

 Let’s say you’re starting an eBay business, here would be an example of the dropshipping model in action:

 You find an item from a supplier like AliExpress

 You upload it to sell on your eBay store

 A customer buys the item from your eBay store

 You place the order from the supplier on AliExpress and the order is shipped directly to your customer - you never see it

 Dropshipping and retail arbitrage use the same business model but the difference with retail arbitrage is that you buy your items from retailers.